benhoff/vexbot/README.md

 `$ pip install vexbot`

-if you want to use the process manager functions and have the above requirements met, run this command instaed.
+if you want to use the process manager functions and have the above requirements met, run this command instead:

 `pip install vexbot[process_manager]`

 You'll also need a DBUS user session.
 Depending on your distro, you might already have one (Arch linux, for example).
 For Ubuntu: